erwanM974/hibou_label/README.md

 multi-traces collected from the execution of Distributed Systems against interaction models.

 This present version "hibou_label" treats labelled interaction models.
+An extension "[hibou_efm](https://github.com/erwanM974/hibou_efm)" that treats interaction models enriched with data and time is also available.

 This piece of software has been developed as part of my PhD thesis in 2018-2020 at the [CentraleSupelec](https://www.centralesupelec.fr/)